mulleady1/ics311app3/README.md

     ./run <vna_file> [<vna_file> ...]

 You can provide one or more vna file arguments.
-All vna files from Dr. Suthers' project description page are already in this directory, with the exception of the last file, web-google.vna.
+The vna files are already in this directory.

 This script compiles only the java files in the src/ directory.
 If you want to run my test cases (in the test/ directory) you'll need to compile and run them manually.